Wealth Preservation

 The Bottom Line

-Wealth preservation is the defensive game of investing.
-Once you have "won the game" by accumulating sufficient assets, the goal shifts from trying to get rich to ensuring you stay rich.
-This requires a fundamental shift in mindset from maximizing returns to minimizing risks—specifically, the risks of large drawdowns and the silent erosion of inflation.
-A successful wealth preservation strategy constructs a fortress around your capital using diversification, high-quality fixed income, and real assets.
-While it may not produce the excitement of a high-growth portfolio during a bull market, it provides the sleep-at-night security that ensures your lifestyle and legacy remain intact regardless of economic storms.
-For the wealthy, the return *of* capital is often more important than the return *on* capital.
+Wealth preservation is the ultimate defensive game of investing, ensuring that the fruits of your lifelong labor are protected from the many threats that can erode capital.
+Once you have "won the game" by accumulating sufficient assets to meet your life goals, the objective shifts from trying to get rich to ensuring you stay rich.
+This requires a fundamental shift in mindset from maximizing returns to minimizing risks—specifically, the dual risks of large market drawdowns and the silent, long-term erosion of inflation.
+A successful wealth preservation strategy constructs a robust fortress around your capital using a combination of diversification, high-quality fixed income, and real assets that act as a hedge against currency debasement.
+While it may not produce the excitement of a high-growth portfolio during a speculative bull market, it provides the essential sleep-at-night security that ensures your lifestyle and family legacy remain intact regardless of the economic storms that may come.
+For the truly wealthy, the return *of* capital is almost always more important than the return *on* capital, and preserving that foundation is the key to lasting financial freedom.

 At a Glance